 1992: Carnage at the Valley

 The infamous 1992 edition had enough stories to fill a book of its own.
-The 14-horse field, full of giant names of the turf, kept things relatively quiet until the 600-metre mark, when all hell broke loose.
+The 14-horse race, full of giant names of the turf, was relatively uneventful until the 600-metre mark, when all hell broke loose.

 Hot favourite Naturalism tumbled to the turf, throwing Mick Dittman right into the thick of the mob.
 Palace Reign (Peter Hutchinson) and Sydeston (Neville Wilson) went down as well.
 Champion Let’s Elope then pushed to the lead and looked to have the race in her keeping.